tatia-burdett/hello-world-api/README.md

 ## Tech Details:

-This project was created with:
+This project was created using:
 * Node.js
 * Express
 * PostgreSQL